Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Residential projects are based on a myriad concerning budget, the number of rooms for each unit, the square footage of those units, how many parking spaces are required, etc. It is best to ask an architect, or a similar professional, to draw up plans for the particular site based on all these variables and then the Planning Division will confirm with the constraints of the Los Alamitos Municipal Code.
+Residential projects are based on a myriad of facts concerning budget, the number of rooms for each unit, the square footage of those units, how many parking spaces are required, etc. It is best to ask an architect, or a similar professional, to draw up plans for the particular site based on all these variables and then the Planning Division will confirm with the constraints of the Los Alamitos Municipal Code.

 Please refer to the Business License page.

 Any business permitted as a matter of right, requires approval of a Zoning Permit in compliance with the Los Alamitos Municipal Code Chapter 17.50.
 Zoning Consistency Review is a process used by the Planning Division to verify that a proposed business complies with the list of allowed activities in the applicable zone and the land use regulations for the subject parcel.

 Yes, every sign including existing signage needs to be checked for consistency with building and municipal codes through apply for a Building Permit.

 Yes, one banner is permitted up to 90 days a year.
 Please refer to the Temporary Sign Permit Application.